gardensnailie/waybackdialogue/README.md

 # Wayback Dialogue
 This mod edits most vanilla dialogue to remove anachronistic references that would break immersion when using more fantastical, historical, etc. styled setups.
-Currently only the barebones version that makes minimal edits, but there may be more extensive rewrites in the future for people who want a more ~immersive~ experience.
+Currently only the barebones version that makes minimal edits, but there may be more extensive rewrites in the future for people who want a more *immersive*(tm) experience.

 #### Changes
 The current version only makes the following changes: